Label: ZIRGAN- ganciclovir gel

 8.1 Pregnancy

+No data are available regarding the presence of ganciclovir in human milk, the effects on the breastfed infant, or the effects on milk production.
 It is not known whether topical ophthalmic ganciclovir administration could result in sufficient systemic absorption to produce detectable quantities in breast milk.
+Animal data indicate that ganciclovir is excreted in the milk of lactating rats.
 Caution should be exercised when ZIRGAN is administered to nursing mothers.

 8.4 Pediatric Use

-Safety and efficacy in pediatric patients below the age of 2 years have not been established.
+The safety and effectiveness of ZIRGAN have not been established in pediatric patients below the age of 2 years.

 8.5 Geriatric Use